 It it recommended that you have a qualified electrician replace the TWO prong outlet with a properly grounded THREE prong outlet.

-An adapter as shown below is available for connecting plugs to 2-prong receptacles.
+A temporary adapter as shown below is available for connecting plugs to 2-prong receptacles.
 The green grounding lug extending from the adapter must be connected to a permanent ground such as to a properly grounded outlet box.
-GROUNDING LUG